amvakhar/My-Projects/README.md

    * `update_dt`: the date when this segment was updated
    * `active_flag`: whether or not this segment is the active segment for this customer

-## Sample Database

-Included is a sample SQLite3 database for the above tables named `sample.db`.
-Please refer to https://www.sqlite.org/download.html to download command-line tools so you can run your queries against the sample data.

 ## Problems

-Please provide the SQL for each one of these questions.
-If there is not enough information given, please make a reasonable assumption and we can discuss it in the in-person interview.
-Please document any assumptions you’ve made in the comments of each solution and include any additional queries you ran to validate that they are reasonable.

 1. Find the current active segment for each customer sorted by the segment update date.
 The output should contain three columns: `cust_id`,